 If you use both the Outlook Web App and Outlook locally on your desktop or tablet and want a signature in both, you need to independently create a signature in each using the above process.

-How to change your email signature in Office 365
+How to change your email signature in Microsoft 365

 Simple!
 Just follow the same steps above, make your modifications, and save.

 How to have multiple email signatures

 If you manage multiple websites, like I do, you’ll need more than one signature.
 While Microsoft 365’s Outlook Web App only allows one native signature, there is a little work-around you can use to have different signatures or to add to your primary signature as needed.

 To do this you would use the My Template functionality.
 Here’s what you do: